open-policy-agent/opa/docs/docs/policy-language.md

 <RunSnippet files="#imports.rego" command="data.authz.result"/>

-catherine is only allowed access at weekends.
+Catherine is only allowed access at weekends.
 The following query uses `with` to test this functionality:

 ```rego